 Alyson Weiss works for a career services nonprofit in Boston doing outreach and communications.
 She is deeply interested in translating complex social justice issues into accessible, actionable items; social media; Netflix marathons; and food trucks.
 Find her on LinkedIn or Twitter to start a conversation about social media marketing, professional development opportunities for young professionals, or why Twitter is like “Aaron’s Party.”
 See all of Alyson’s posts.

 Job-Seeker Stories: We invite job seekers to share their experiences looking for their dream jobs in the social sector.
 See all posts from job seekers.
-Community Questions: Have a question about finding a job?
-Need help excelling in the job you have?
-Read our community questions column or send us a question.

 - Kimberly Maul, former Social Media and Editorial Intern at Idealist.
 See all of Kimberly’s posts.